 About Cervical Cancer

 Cervix is a part of the female reproductive system and is the lower part of the womb.
 It is the opening to the vagina from the womb.
 Cervical cancer is when abnormal cells grow on the icing of the cervix in an uncontrolled way.
-It is the forth most commonly occurring cancer in women and the eight most common cancer overall.
-There were an estimated of 600, 000 new cases registered global in 2018.
+It is the fourth most commonly occurring cancer in women and the eighth-most common cancer overall.
+There were an estimated 600,000 new cases registered globally in 2018.

 Once cervical cancer has been diagnosed, doctors will determine the stage of cancer and whether or not it is metastatic; based on which doctors would be able to devise a treatment plan.